MountStats/StudWiseFracPol/README.md

 # StudWiseFracPol
-code for Darssan et al
+code for Darssan et al.
 We provide data, Stata and R code